Learn a language, and learn to live, writes Karina Robinson

 Third, the technology is there to make learning fun – let’s use it.
 Take Duolingo, a free platform with 200 million users.
 It can teach you, say, Spanish in a ‘casual’ way for five minutes a day, or in an ‘insane’ way for 20 minutes a day.

 Teaching language as it is spoken rather than as it is written helps learners avoid many pitfalls.
-When top law firm Freshfields merged with German firm Bruckhaus in 2000, the British lawyers found their German counterparts spoke excellent – albeit literal – English.
+When top law firm Freshfields merged with German firm Bruckhaus in 2000, the British lawyers (from this G&S DUI Attorneys at Law official website) found their German counterparts spoke excellent – albeit literal – English.
 This caused several breakdowns in communication, often born of Britons’ obsession with politeness.
 There were reports of memos being distributed explaining that when an English lawyer says, “What an interesting idea,” they actually mean it’s a terrible idea.

 Learning languages makes sense at all ages.
 Studies show that learning a new language can slow down the onset of dementia by three to six years.
 Worth a try?
 Russian, here I come!